 Exhibitors may not advertise in or on the sidewalks, ramps, entries, doors, corridors, passageways, vestibules, hallways, lobbies, stairways, elevators, escalators, aisles, or driveways of the facility without written permission from show management.
 These areas are considered private property.

-Alcohol should not be served or consumed by exhibitors in their booths during the normal course of regular show hours.
+Alcohol shall not be served or consumed by exhibitors in their booths during the normal course of regular show hours.

 Under the Americans with Disabilities Act (ADA), show management must allow people with disabilities to bring their service animals into all areas of the facility where exhibitors and attendees are normally allowed to go.
 Service animals are animals that are individually trained to perform tasks for people with disabilities such as guiding people who are blind, alerting people who are deaf, pulling wheelchairs, alerting and protecting persons having seizures, or performing other special tasks.